 As children, we read and watch stories that tell us romantic heroes and heroines look a certain way.
-Popular cartoon females are thinned down with impossibly small waists, and the men are big and muscular.
+Popular cartoon characters are thinned down with impossibly small waists, while others are big and muscular.
 This can subconsciously embed a destructive belief around physical expectations that correlates thinness or muscularity and attractiveness to health, happiness, and importance.

 The Damaging Effects Of Media On Body Image

-The way we perceive ourselves when we look in the mirror can indicatejust how healthy or unhealthy our body image is.
-If we have a realistic and kind view of our size, shape, and appearance, we tend to view ourselves in a more positive and accepting light.
+The way we perceive ourselves when we look in the mirror can indicate just how healthy or unhealthy our body image is.
+If we have a realistic and compassionate view of our size, shape, and appearance, we tend to view ourselves in a more positive and accepting light.
 If there is a discrepancy between the way we view ourselves and the reality of our body's appearance, we may feel greater negativity about ourselves.
-The language we use in our own head around our body or the bodies of others can also indicate one’s self-esteem and body image.
+The language we use in our heads around our own bodies, or the bodies of others, can also indicate one’s self-esteem and body image.

-Women are especially susceptible to media’s influence as they deal with the objectification of not only celebrity bodies but also their own.
-Their selfies can be shared with their peers and simultaneously with thousands of people from all around the world.
-They may feel pressure to look and dress in a way that is culturally praised, to be 'liked,' to be glorified for beauty and body shape.
-This assumed standard is set through reinforcement of certain traits and characteristics that are praised or condemned by media and people in their life, often using celebrities and influencers as a baseline.
+Anyone can be susceptible to the media’s influence as they deal with the objectification of not only celebrity bodies but also their own.
+They may feel pressure to look and dress in a way that is culturally praised, to be 'liked,' and to be glorified for beauty and body shape.
+This assumed standard is set through reinforcement of certain traits and characteristics that are praised or condemned by the media and people in their life, often using celebrities and influencers as a baseline.

-It’s important to remember that depictions of celebrities’ or influencers’ lives are mostly the highlights, the days when they are made-up and dressed-up.
-In the same way, people you know in real life likely post their highlights too on their social media.
-Often, advertisements will show a distorted, highly-filtered portrayal of women that is not true to what they look like in real life or representative of the general population.
+It’s important to remember that depictions of celebrities’ or influencers’ lives are mostly the highlights— the days when they are made-up and dressed up.
+In the same way, people you know in real life likely post only their highlights on their social media.
+Often, advertisements will show a distorted, highly filtered portrayal of a model that is not true to what they look like in real life or representative of the general population.
 For example, the average fashion model is a size 0-4, but the average American woman is a size 12-14.

-Often, when women see these images, it can be tempting or compulsive to compare themselves to these idolized women.
+Often, when people see these images, it can be tempting to compare themselves to these idolized models.
 Most cameras now have filters that can instantly alter your face and body to enhance appearances, while some women opt to permanently or semi-permanently change their faces and bodies with cosmetic surgery.
-A carefully cultivated persona on social media means that women, whether they are opting to engage in their own social media persona, may find themselves obsessing over parts of their body for acceptance, attention and even a chance to make money - just like the people they follow on social media.
+A carefully cultivated persona on social media means that people may find themselves obsessing over parts of their body for acceptance, attention, and even a chance to make money - just like the people that they follow on social media.

-This obsessive behavior can become self-destructive if it leads to a plethora of mental and body issues.
-Some of these potential dangers include low self-esteem and confidence, a decrease in social interactions, a sense of inadequacy and insecurity, obsessive compulsiveness, anxiety, and depression.
+This obsessive behavior can become self-destructive if it leads to mental health and body image issues.
+Some of the potential dangers include low self-esteem and confidence, a decrease in social interactions, a sense of inadequacy and insecurity, obsessive compulsiveness, anxiety, and depression.
 It can deeply affect the health and quality of an individual's life and can lead to one of the most damaging effects of the media on the body: eating disorders.

 The Media And Eating Disorders

-The media can aggravate health problems and fuel eating disorders like anorexia, bulimia and body dysmorphia.
-According to the National Association of Anorexia Nervosa and Associated Disorders, up to 30 million American women and men experience an eating disorder at least once in their lifetime.
-Seeing many women in media who are incredulously toned or thin can affect the way women perceive themselves, especially if they do not look like that.
-This can lead to limiting food intake as well as how hard and often they exercise in an attempt to achieve the 'desired' body.
+The media can aggravate health problems and fuel eating disorders like anorexia, bulimia, and body dysmorphia.
+According to the National Association of Anorexia Nervosa and Associated Disorders, up to 30 million Americans experience an eating disorder at least once in their lifetime.
+Seeing individuals in the media who are incredulously toned or thin can affect the way people perceive themselves, especially if they do not look like that.
+This can lead to limiting food intake as well as how hard and often they exercise to achieve their 'desired' body.

-There are also groups on social media who are pro-anorexia and pro-bulimia and support eating disorders.
-Hashtags such as 'thinspiration' and 'thinspo' are used to encourage efforts to become thinner, withadvice and tips circulated to suppress hunger and hide eating disorder behaviors.
+There are also trends on social media that tend to encourage eating disorders, whether knowingly or not.
+Hashtags such as 'thinspiration' and 'thinspo' are used to embolden people’s efforts to become thinner, with advice and tips circulated to suppress hunger and hide disordered eating habits.
 While many of these groups have been identified and taken down, it is hard to control due to the widespread nature of social media.

 Preventative Actions Against The Negative Effects Of The Media

-To build positive and realistic self-esteem, we can first limit the amount of time spent watching TV, flipping through magazines and going on social media.
-Consider deactivating your social media accounts from time to time and make media detoxing a monthly ritual.
-This can bring a return to the “reality” of the world and lead to less obsessive thoughts around image and your body.
+To build positive and realistic self-esteem, you can try to limit the amount of time spent watching TV, flipping through magazines, and going on social media.
+Consider deactivating your social media accounts from time to time and make “media detoxing” a monthly ritual.
+This can bring a return to the “reality” of the world and lead to less obsessive thoughts about your image and body.

-It can also be helpful to view advertisements and your own thoughts critically.
-When you are thinking or saying something negative to yourself, ask yourself where this belief came from and the evidence for this belief.
-More often than not, you'll find those thoughts appeared because you saw someone in the media that affected how you felt about yourself.
+It can also be helpful to assess advertisements and your own thoughts critically.
+When you are thinking or saying something negative to yourself, ask yourself where this belief came from and consider the evidence for this belief.
+Often, you'll find those thoughts appeared because you saw something in the media that affected how you felt about yourself.

 Focusing on building positive self-talk can boost your confidence and put things in perspective.
-Instead of saying something negative about your body, consider practicing saying nice things about your body in the mirror or throughout the day.
-It may seem silly, but it can have a long-lasting impact when practiced often.
-Using active language that reinforces the positive traits about yourself is also a powerful tool.
-Consider statements like "I feel healthy, and I am strong," and "I choose to eat well today," as these can reinforce constructive thinking and habits.
+Instead of saying something negative about your body, consider practicing saying positive things about your body in the mirror or throughout the day.
+You can use statements like "I feel healthy, and I am strong," and "I choose to eat well today," as these can reinforce constructive thinking and healthy habits.

-A study has shown that within 5 months of cognitive behavioral therapy 42% of patients, compared to just 6% of the patients in the psychoanalytic therapy group, had stopped binge-eating and purging.
+One study showed that within five months of cognitive behavioral therapy, 42% of patients, compared to just 6% of the patients in the psychoanalytic therapy group, had stopped binge eating and purging.
 CBT is a form of therapy that is available online and has been shown to be just as effective as in-person treatments.